Our academic collaborations are crucial to our service offerings and ongoing growth.

 Birkbeck, University of London

-In collaboration with Drs Emily Jones and Mark Johnson, BabyBrains is developing an “intelligent” version of the BabyBrains app that is able to adapt to the preferences, needs, and unique development of each child-parent pair.
+In collaboration with Prof Emily Jones, Dr Anna Gui and their team, BabyBrains is working on making science more and more personalised.
+We are also developing an “intelligent” version of the BabyBrains app that is able to adapt to the preferences, needs, and unique development of each child-parent pair.

 In the past, we have worked with researchers at the following institutions: